Radulepy/Golf-UnityGame/README.md

 # Golf-UnityGame
-A Unity 3D Golf Game for the "Making Games" University Course
+A Unity 3D Golf Game for the "Making Games" University Course.